 The more spiritual, theological, and practical sense Jesus made when speaking, the more His detractors demanded physical manifestations (miracles) of His power and authority.
 They were in effect sticking their fingers in their ears while shouting “la, la, la, la, la” as He spoke.
 It’s almost funny.
-The more He unveiled the Divine Mind the more they demanded physical proof about Him; not what He was saying.
+The more He unveiled the divine Mind the more they demanded physical proof from Him.

-During one of those encounters (Matthew 12:33-42) Jesus responded to their desire to see Him perform a miracle by aligning Himself with the prophet Jonah.
+During one of those encounters (Matthew 12:33-42), Jesus responded to their desire to see Him perform a miracle by referring to part of the story of the prophet Jonah.

 An evil and adulterous generation seeks for a sign, but no sign will be given to it except the sign of the prophet Jonah.
 For just as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.

-Not Jonah.
-Not only did he refuse to go on the 500 or so mile trip to the city, choosing rather to embark on a ship heading 2,500 miles in the opposite direction but he clearly said that the intent was to get “away from the presence of the Lord” (Jonah 1:3).
+Not only did Jonah refuse to go on the 500 or so mile trip to the city, choosing rather to embark on a ship heading 2,500 miles in the opposite direction, but he clearly said that the intent was to get “away from the presence of the Lord” (Jonah 1:3).
 Wait a minute.
-We have a prophet in the Bible who not only willfully disobeys his God but makes sure everyone knows the act of disobedience flowed from his desire to get away from His presence?
+We have a prophet in the Bible who not only willfully disobeys God but makes sure everyone knows the act of disobedience flowed from his desire to get away from His presence?

 Do you see where this is going?
-God says, “I want you to go tell those people over there that I don’t appreciate their sinning” and Jonah not only says “No!” but “Hell no!” (don’t be offended…remember what Jesus said about the story?).
-And it gets even worse.
-Ultimately, Jonah does go and preach a rather snarky message to the Ninevites (Jonah 3:4) fully expecting them to reject it.
+God said, “I want you to go tell those people over there that if they continue sinning it will cost them dearly” and Jonah patently refused.
+It got even worse.
+Ultimately, Jonah went and preached a rather snarky message to the Ninevites (Jonah 3:4) fully expecting them to reject it.
 Surprise.
-They don’t.
-And what is the response from that old mean hateful genocidal God of the Old Testament?
-“When God saw what they did, how they turned from their evil way, God relented of the disaster that he had said he would do to them, and he did not do it” (3:10).
+They didn’t.
+And what was the response from that old mean hateful genocidal God of the Old Testament?

-Now what prophet or preacher doesn’t do a jig when sinners actually heed the message of repentance and receive forgiveness from God?
+Now, what prophet or preacher doesn’t celebrate when sinners actually heed the message of repentance and receive forgiveness from God?
 Jonah, that’s who!

 But it displeased Jonah exceedingly, and he was angry.
 And he prayed to the Lord and said, “O Lord, is not this what I said when I was yet in my country?
 That is why I made haste to flee to Tarshish; for I knew that you are a gracious God and merciful, slow to anger and abounding in steadfast love, and relenting from disaster (4:1-2).

 Let that sink in.
 Prophet.
 Bible.
 Bigot.
 He hated the Ninevites so much he tried everything he could to prevent their salvation.
-And when he failed he actually called on God to murder him (“O Lord, please take my life from me” 4:3).
+And when he failed he actually called on God to murder him.

 All those VBS and Sunday School lessons about the smiling guy in the whale’s belly are nothing but tripe.
-Jonah was a mean old bigot who literally would rather die than see the people he hated get a reprieve from a merciful God.
+Jonah was a mean old bigot who literally would rather have died than see the people he hated get a reprieve from a merciful God.
 The book is only four chapters long.
-Read it for yourself.
+It is a short and easy read.

 You want a sign?